Hierarchical Primitive Composition: Simultaneous Activation of Skills with Inconsistent Action Dimensions in Multiple Hierarchies: Related Work

+Thus, another class of studies involves orchestrating the modules in parallel. \cite{xu2019toward} assemble each attribute from skills by solving the constrained optimization problem, whereas \cite{peng2019mcp} forms a collection of Gaussian policies via multiplications, where each of primitives are independently factored by weights given a state and goals. \cite{qureshi2019composing} also composes a mixture policy of subskills by factoring them with weights from the encoder-decoder model consist of bi-directional recurrent neural networks.
+Notwithstanding that the parallel execution allows the primitives to be activated simultaneously, these works restrict the action space of each primitive to be identical to one another. \cite{lee2020learning} incorporates agent-specific primitives and provides skill index with behavior embedding from the meta policy to append more agents, but still lacks a methodology on properly fusing multiple skills of each agent.

-Since each of $\pi_i$ is assumed to be a Gaussian distribution, the overall composition is also induced to be a Gaussian distribution with a partition function $Z(s, g)$ as a normalizer.
-Differently from additive models, MCP conducts simultaneous activations of primitives, while the gating function provides the number of influences of each action.
-We build upon the formulation of the multiplicative Gaussian policy and further improve it by structuring multiple levels of hierarchical primitives in a recursive fashion.
-In contrast to the original MCP paper, the role of each of the primitives is known and the weights distributed over the primitives can display the intention of the overall policy.
-Moreover, we differentiate the dimensionality of states and actions among primitives and thus, reduce the constraints on selecting a proper state and action spaces.
-This plays an important role when it comes to the reusability.
-A policy trained with a robot of a fixed degree of freedoms (DoF) can be reused in a task which involves the robot with additional peripherals to produce more DoF.
+We build upon the formulation of \cite{peng2019mcp} and further improve it by structuring multiple levels of hierarchical primitives in a recursive fashion.
+In contrast to the proposed scheme in~\cite{peng2019mcp}, the role of each of the primitives is known, and the weights distributed over the primitives can display the intention of the overall policy.
+Moreover, we differentiate the dimensionality of states and actions among primitives and thus, remove the constraints on selecting a proper state and action spaces.
+This plays an important role when it comes to reusability.
 We verify this property in the experiments with tasks with and without the gripper angle.
+Lastly, our novel action composition rule stabilizes the action dimensions that are produced from a single primitive.
+This is also discussed in the ablation study..